dbhynds/componentizer/readme.md

 All primary and secondary templates (dark and light blue in the above images) will work for components.
 Most variable templates (orange) are not currently implemented for Componentizer.
 However, there are a few exceptions.
 Variable templates work for the following templates:

-* custom page templates
+* custom page templates (`basecontroller-$custom.php`)
-* custom post types
+* custom post types (`basecontroller-single-$posttype.php`)
-* custom post type archives
+* custom post type archives (`basecontroller-archive-$posttype.php`)
-* custom taxonomies
+* custom taxonomies (`basecontroller-taxonomy-$taxonomy.php`)

 ### Create Field Groups
-Create Advanced Custom Field groups to associate with component files.
-Each base component should have a field group associated with it.
-Multiple field groups can be created for the same component.
-However field groups variations should use identically `Field Names` (although labels can vary).
-Fields can be added or removed from variations.
+Create Advanced Custom Field groups to associate with controller files.
+Each base controller should have a field group associated with it.
+Multiple field groups can be created for the same controller.

 ### Associate Groups and Components
-Once field groups and component files have been created, navigate to "Appearance > Componentizer" in the WordPress admin.
-Assign each field group to a base component.
+Once field groups and controller files have been created, navigate to "Componentizer > Field Groups" in the WordPress admin.
+Assign each field group to a base controller.
 Assign it a location if field groups should appear at the top or bottom of a page and not be sortable by the authors.

-After saving locations for field groups, reorder the top and bottom sections under "Location Orders". **Important: After changing the location of a field from sortable to top or bottom, the order must be resaved in order to go into effect.
-If you change a field group to top or bottom, save the page twice.**
+After saving locations for field groups, reorder the top and bottom sections under "Componentizer > Location Orders".

-Finally designate which field groups should be visible on archive pages.
+Finally designate which field groups should be visible on archive pages under "Componentizer > Visible on Archive".

 ### Update Theme Files
-After connecting groups and components, update your theme files.
-Replace your loop with the following code:
+After connecting groups and controllers, update your theme files.
+Replace the loop on `index.php` with the following code:

 ```
 while (have_posts()) :